7 Core IT Project Managers Responsibilities Explained (2025)

 7. Technology Architecture and Solution Design

-While not needing to be senior developers, IT project managers must understand technology architecture and solution design to ensure alignment with business objectives, scalability, and long-term strategy.
+IT project managers do not need to be senior developers.
+However, they must understand architecture and solution design to ensure systems support scalability and long-term strategy.

-Real-World Example: Spotify's Evolving Recommendation Engine The project manager overseeing Spotify's recommendation engine wouldn't write algorithms, but they would influence architectural decisions (data processing frameworks, real-time performance), connecting technical choices to business goals (improved user engagement).
+Real-World Example: Spotify's Evolving Recommendation Engine The project manager for Spotify’s recommendation engine does not write complex algorithms.
+Instead, they influence architectural decisions involving data processing frameworks and real-time performance to drive user engagement and satisfaction.

 Actionable Tips for Implementation:

-• Leverage Proof-of-Concept (PoC) for evaluating new technologies.
+• Use Proof-of-Concept (PoC) stages to test and evaluate new technologies.

 7 Key Responsibilities Comparison